 If hypothyroidism is first diagnosed during pregnancy, it is treated with thyroxine.

-Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more is chronic inflammation of the thyroid gland caused by an autoimmune reaction—when the immune system malfunctions and attacks its own tissues.
+Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
+Hashimoto thyroiditis results when antibodies in the body attack the cells of the thyroid gland—an autoimmune... read more is chronic inflammation of the thyroid gland caused by an autoimmune reaction—when the immune system malfunctions and attacks its own tissues.
 Because the immune system is suppressed during pregnancy, this disorder may become less evident.
 However, pregnant women sometimes develop hypothyroidism or hyperthyroidism that requires treatment.

 Subacute thyroiditis Subacute Thyroiditis Subacute thyroiditis is acute inflammation of the thyroid, probably caused by a virus.
 (See also Overview of the Thyroid Gland.)
 Subacute thyroiditis usually begins suddenly.
 In this disorder... read more (sudden inflammation of the thyroid gland) is common during pregnancy.
 The thyroid gland may enlarge, forming a goiter that is tender.
 The goiter usually develops during or after a respiratory infection.
 Hyperthyroidism may develop and cause symptoms, but it is temporary.